Globalizing natural gas market drives liquidity in LNG futures

 As supply expands, this should also promote the establishment of a liquid LNG spot market allowing for further indexation optionality.

 At ICE, we’re seeing these factors combine to drive increased demand for LNG futures that enable the effective execution of risk management and trading strategies.
-In May 2017, market participants drove the ICE JKM LNG futures contract to its fifth monthly volume record since October last year, marking the continuation of an upward trend for the contract in terms of volume, open interest and participation.
-The contract traded a record 4,140 contracts during May.
+In the first half of 2017, traded ICE JKM futures volume rose over 300% as the contract’s global relevance grew, driven by changing market dynamics.

 ICE launched the first-ever LNG future in 2012, which was a cash-settled futures contract based on the Platts Japan/Korea Marker.
 Over the past 12 months, we’ve seen a surge in the volume of JKM LNG futures traded as the contract is increasingly seen as the benchmark contract for Asian LNG.